FDA warns of heart risks with Trump-promoted malaria drug

 “It is important that health care providers are aware of the risks of serious and potentially life-threatening heart rhythm problems that can occur with these drugs,” the FDA said in a statement.
 The agency did not specify the number of reports it has received of side effects or deaths.

-The problems reported include abnormal heart rhythms, seizures, nausea and vomiting, Hoyte said.

-Trump has repeatedly touted hydroxychloroquine during his regular coronavirus briefings, suggesting its skeptics would be proved wrong.
+Trump has repeatedly touted hydroxychloroquine during his regular coronavirus briefings, suggesting its skeptics would be proven wrong.
 He has offered patient testimonials that the drug is a lifesaver.

 But a number of early coronavirus studies have suggested problems or no benefit.